Mark Weiser

-Mark D. Weiser (July 23, 1952 – April 27, 1999) was a computer scientist and chief technology officer (CTO) at Xerox PARC.
+Mark D. Weiser (July 23, 1952 – April 27, 1999) was an American computer scientist and chief technology officer (CTO) at Xerox PARC.
 Weiser is widely considered to be the father of ubiquitous computing, a term he coined in 1988.
 Within Silicon Valley, Weiser was broadly viewed as a visionary and computer pioneer, and his ideas have influenced many of the world's leading computer scientists.

 Early life and education

 Weiser was born in Chicago, Illinois, to David and Audra Weiser.
 He grew up in Stony Brook, New York.
 He moved to Sarasota, Florida, to study philosophy at New College of Florida but dropped out in his second year when he ran out of money.
 He then moved to Ann Arbor, Michigan, where he found a job as a computer programmer.
 While working as a computer programmer he began taking computer science classes and excelled to the point that he was directly admitted into a master's program at the University of Michigan.
 He studied Computer and Communication Science at the University of Michigan, receiving an M.A. in 1976, and a Ph.D. in 1979.